History of Athens: Burgundian period

 Athens was initially the capital of the eponymous Duchy of Athens, a fief of the Latin Empire which replaced the Byzantine Empire, ruling from Constantinople.
 After Thebes became a possession of the Latin dukes, which were of the Burgundian family called De la Roche, it replaced Athens as the capital and seat of government, although Athens remained the most influential ecclesiastical centre in the duchy and site of a prime fortress.

 Under the Burgundian dukes, a bell tower was added to the Parthenon, known as the Frankish Tower.
 The Burgundians brought chivalry and tournaments to Athens; they also fortified the Acropolis.
 They were themselves influenced by Byzantine Greek culture.

-Aragonese period
+Catalan period

 In 1311, Athens was conquered by the Catalan Company, a band of mercenaries called Almogavars.
 It was held by the Catalans until 1388.
 After 1379, when Thebes was lost, Athens became the capital of the duchy again.

-The history of Aragonese Athens, called Cetines (rarely Athenes) by the conquerors, is obscure.
-Athens was a veguería with its own castellan, captain, and veguer.
-At some point during the Aragonese period, the Acropolis was further fortified and the Athenian archdiocese received an extra two suffragan sees.
+Athens, called Cetines (rarely Athenes) by the conquerors, was a veguería with its own castellan, captain, and veguer.